 Harvard Health reports that our hearts are trained to beat slower and stronger when we do physical activity.
 In addition, your DHL (the good) cholesterol increases, and our arteries “get springier.”
 These are not the only benefits to physical activity and physical benefits are not the only advantages of exercise.

 Exercise burns calories.
 The more calories you burn walking, the easier it is to create a caloric deficit – which is how you can lose weight.
 Usually it also pays to eat healthier (it’s easier to drink an unhealthy soda than it is to walk it off!)

+Exercise helps you sleep better, and in turn getting better quality sleep helps you recover from your walks and may even help you avoid weight gain.
 The National Sleep Foundation reports that exercise for individuals with chronic insomnia “significantly improved” their quality of sleep.